Chapter 5: Student Engagement

-All contributions will be made in the name of Vanderbilt University and Medical Center.
+All contributions will be made in the name of Vanderbilt University.

-Campus religious groups must be registered, and registered religious groups must have faculty advisers.
+Campus religious groups must be registered, and registered religious groups must have faculty or staff coaches.
 Representatives of off-campus organizations may be invited onto the campus for specific purposes, but these representatives may not interfere with the self-determination of campus groups.
 Representatives of religious organizations may visit rooms in campus residences only with the prior invitation of the resident students of those rooms.

 Vanderbilt does not infringe on any individual’s religious freedom.
 Indeed, the University encourages the free flow of religious ideas as well as lively debate among persons from various religious persuasions.
 However, Vanderbilt will endeavor to protect students and others in the University community from unauthorized solicitation.

-For further information concerning religious solicitation, students may consult the Office of University Chaplain and Religious Life[.
+For further information concerning religious solicitation, students may consult the Office of the University Chaplain and Religious Life.

 Soliciting for Employment

-Students may note that employment representatives (including current students who may be employed with an organization) who wish to recruit students for any type of job must register with the Vanderbilt Center for Student Professional Development, 220 Student Life Center, 615-32(2-2750).
+Students may note that employment representatives (including current students who may be employed with an organization) who wish to recruit students for any type of job must register with the Vanderbilt Career Center, 220 Student Life Center, 615-322-2750.
 Arrangements must be cleared in advance and specific procedures must be followed.

 Organizations recruiting anywhere on campus must obtain permission from the Center.
 Recruiting includes the posting of bulletin board notices for jobs, hosting employment-related meetings, or distributing materials on campus.
 All approved notices must clearly state the organization, product or service involved, and a job description.
 Notices may not be posted on automobiles, distributed in campus residences, or posted on any other unauthorized space on campus.

-Functions or special events which require electronic sound amplification (for musical instruments, stereos, vocal performances, or public address) must be registered with the Special Events Registration Committee and approved by the Dean of Students or the dean’s designee.
+Functions or special events which require electronic sound amplification (for musical instruments, stereos, vocal performances, or public address) must be registered in Anchor Link and approved by the Dean of Students or the Dean’s designee.
 Electronic amplification may not be used in the vicinity of classroom buildings, the library, or the hospital.
-Use of outside amplification at any event or function held in close proximity to campus residences must involve consultation with the Office of Housing and Residential Education.
+Use of outside amplification at any event or function held in close proximity to campus residences must involve consultation with the Housing and Residential Experience.

 Sound amplifiers may not be positioned without authorization in such a way as to provide outside amplification (e.g., inside buildings or on porches).